mbhall88/head_to_head_pipeline/analysis/baseline_variants/report/mixed_dotplot.rst

 The blue line indicates the line of best fit based on fitting a robust linear regression model to the data.
 The inset gives a closer look at the relationship for all sample pairs where the COMPASS distance is less than or equal to {{ snakemake.params.inset_threshold }} SNPs.
 The legend indicates the linear equations for the lines.
+*Note: to prevent model skew, we do not include self-distance pairs.*